acusti/Custom-Marked-Styles/README.md

 Custom Marked Styles
 ====================

 My custom stylesheets for Brett Terpstra’s [Marked 2 app][marked].
-You can find an explanation at the [Marked Custom Styles repository][customstylesrepo].
+You can find an explanation of what that means at the [Marked Custom Styles repository][customstylesrepo].

 Pesto
 -----